-Here’s our barn rat.
-She started earlier than most.
+Our Barn Rat first met horses when she was three days old.
+She started earlier than some.
 Now, she’s tall and smart and brave and what we used to call coltish.
 Her mom is my friend and boarder, and her little sister is extremely cool, too.
 Our barn rat helps with chores, does daring feats on the horse swing, and has a soft spot for our geldings.
 She and I are both between riding horses right now.

 We’ve been physical distancing, but they all came out to the barn last week.
 I kept my mask on, and much harder, kept my distance.
 Hannah casually announced that she’d seen me talking in a video.
 “How’d I do?”
 I asked and she said, “Pretty good,” and we dropped it.
 It was a better rating than I would have gotten from most nine-year-olds.
 Andante’s been slightly off and her mom was checking his hooves.
 He gave a small lick and chew.
 Our barn rat pointed and said, “Calming Signal.”
 I yelled “Yes” through my mask but loud enough to be heard in the next county.
 The more we listened, the more Andante had to say.